suryan-s/Ekipa/README.md

 <hr/>

-## Features
+## ✨ Features

 Ekipa offers the following features:

-- User Authorization with JWT authentication: Allow users to create accounts, log in, and manage their roles (e.g., team lead, manager) within the application.
+- 🔒User Authorization with JWT authentication: Allow users to create accounts, log in, and manage their roles (e.g., team lead, manager) within the application.

-- Task Management: Provide a user-friendly interface for creating, updating, and managing tasks.
+- 📝Task Management: Provide a user-friendly interface for creating, updating, and managing tasks.
 Users should be able to assign tasks to themselves or other team members, set deadlines, add descriptions, and track task progress.

-- Task Assignment Algorithm: Implement the dynamic work allocation algorithm that takes into account skills, availability, and workload to assign tasks to the most suitable team members.
+- ⚙️Task Assignment Algorithm: Implement the dynamic work allocation algorithm that takes into account skills, availability, and workload to assign tasks to the most suitable team members.
 The algorithm should ensure fair distribution and minimize bottlenecks.

-- Skill Matching: Enable users to specify the required skills for each task, and allow the algorithm to match tasks with team members who possess the relevant skills and expertise.
+- 🎯Skill Matching: Enable users to specify the required skills for each task, and allow the algorithm to match tasks with team members who possess the relevant skills and expertise.

-- Load Balancing: Provide a visual representation or dashboard that displays the workload distribution among team members.
+- ⚖️Load Balancing: Provide a visual representation or dashboard that displays the workload distribution among team members.
 Users should be able to view and adjust task assignments to balance the workload effectively.

-- Task Prioritization: Allow users to assign priority levels or categories to tasks, enabling the algorithm to consider task urgency and impact when making assignment decisions.
+- 🚦Task Prioritization: Allow users to assign priority levels or categories to tasks, enabling the algorithm to consider task urgency and impact when making assignment decisions.

 </br>

 <hr/>

-## Contribution and Guidelines
+## 🤝 Contribution and Guidelines

 To start contributing to the project, clone the repository into your local system subdirectory using the below git code: